lambdamikel/LambdaSpeak/README.md

 ### Introduction

+**NOTE - This project is obsolete.
+Please refer to [the successor project, LambdaSpeak 3](https://github.com/lambdamikel/LambdaSpeak3)**

 LambdaSpeak is a next-generation speech synthesizer and PCM sample player for the Amstrad CPC line of 8bit home computers from the 1980s (i.e, the CPC 464, CPC 664, and CPC 6128).

 LambdaSpeak is a MX4-compatible IO extension that plugs into the expansion port of the CPC.